fadibenz/Sneakers/README.md

 # Design

 The design of the website is inspired by a Frontend mentor challenge and various e-commerce websites and is customized to match the branding of the sneakers company.
 The color scheme and typography are carefully chosen to create a modern and premium look and feel.
 The website is fully responsive and optimized for different screen sizes.

+# Deployment

+the app is deployed on Render, you can check it out from here: [https://sneakers-iadx.onrender.com]